|

 of fireworks grew and grew.
 And then we wandered into the garden for the

-of about six feet before it exploded with an earth-shattering ka-boom.
-I was
+height of about six feet before it exploded with an earth-shattering ka-boom.

 After an hour we adjourned for food – hot